Hassan Al-Jundi: Career

-He was a prolific radio and theater writer and have directed and starred in some of the most respected, memorable and endearing projects for radio, television and theater since the 1950s and until he died in 2017, including his groundbreaking fantasy series Al Azalia.
-He is a pioneer of musical theater in the Middle East and North Africa and has performed in prestigious venues all around world.
+He was a prolific radio and theater writer who directed and starred in projects for radio, television, and theater from the 1950s until his death in 2017, including his fantasy series Al Azalia.
+A pioneer of musical theater in the Middle East and North Africa, he performed in venues around the world.

 Some of his most memorable performances include Abu Jahl, Amr ibn Hisham in the Arabic version of the movie The Message, Rustam in the film Qadisiyah, Utbah ibn Rabiah in the 2012's historical drama Umar ibn al-Khattab, Hamadi in the 2011 film Taalab Assilah and Moha in the short series Ghadba.

 On February 18, one week before his death, he attended the launch and signing of his autobiographical novel Weld Laksour at Casablanca International Book Fair.
 It was his last project.